-Single Family Residences, Secondary Dwelling Units, and Farm Worker Housing the surrounding neighborhood.
+Single Family Residences, Secondary Dwelling Units, and Farm Worker Housing

+Each single-family residence reserved in the deed is limited to a maximum living area that is consistent with grantee's policies, local building codes, and the surrounding neighborhood.
 The residence must not significantly impair the conservation purpose of the deed.

-Each single-family residence reserved in the deed will be limited to a maximum living area that is consistent with grantee's policies, local building codes, and